mikemaccana/agave/README.md

 Agave.js safely extends native Javascript objects with helpful, intuitive methods that make your code shorter and more readable.

  - Adds things you use every day.
 See 'What does Agave provide?' below.
  - Built only for ES5 enviroments like Chrome, Firefox, Safari, IE9, IE10 and node.js.
-Agave uses ES5 specific features allow us to safely extend inbuilt objects and to stay small.
+Agave uses ES5 specific features to safely extend inbuilt objects.
  - Is tiny. <300 lines of code.
+Agave also uses ES5 to stay small.
  - Is loadable both as a regular node module and via RequireJS as an AMD module.

 ### What does Agave provide?